Ju-li-en/arte/README.md

 # arte
-Allow to download ARTE+7 programs from TreeView (pygtk) with filtering capabilities
+Allow to download ARTE+7 programs in a TreeView (pygtk) object

 Grabs information from RSS file from website